PRATICKHAN1998/cmse802_project/src/README.md

-This directory contains the main programs for solving TSDE via Crank-Nicolson and split-operator method for various potential wells.It also includes the source codes for the advanced cases.
+This directory contains the main programs for solving TSDE via Crank-Nicolson and split-operator method for various potential wells.
+There are also jupyter notebooks in src directory that are used to resolve linting and formatting issues and also for visualization purposes.